DIY Pin Up Board

-Step 10: Turn over. …and your done!
-Hey presto, you have a Pin Up Board!
-Now go and get organised…
+Step 10: Turn over. …and you’re done!
+Hey presto, you have a pin up board!
+Now go and get organized…

 I attached mine to the wall with these command strips, you can buy them anywhere.
 They’re great as they keep the board nice and firm against the wall so it doesn’t move when you use it.

 These are my creations using the same technique.
 Hope you enjoy!